Once a philosopher said, “Happiness is a state of mind”, so it totally depends on you, but here is my take at it:

 For some research schools, it is a must, the committee will not look at your application if you don’t have a post doc experience and for teaching positions, the committee could not care less.
 While, doing a post doc is always a plus, doing postdoc for more than three years negatively impact your application.
 If you have been to multiple research groups during your master’s and PhD studies and have mentoring experience, you can find a faculty position without a post doc.

 For every tenure track position, we get around 100 applicants, 50 of which are unqualified for the position, so there are 50 serious candidates and one will get the job, so the changes are 2 %.
 I would recommend to apply to at least 50 positions to land a job.
 But make sure you are applying to relevant positions.
-Do not waste your time applying to a position that require expertise beyond your experience.
+Do not waste your time applying to a position that require expertise beyond your experience. because I can guarantee you, there will be candidates with the relevant experience, so the hiring committee will just toss your application.

 Preparing your application is a time consuming process.
 You need to spend your time wisely.
 I recommend applying to positions that you have a high chance of getting an interview.
 Read the requirements carefully, if you do not meet one of the required qualifications, I assure you, there will be 50 other candidates who do.
 Focus on the ones that exactly match your experience.
 Find the top 10 positions each month and apply to them that would be your weekend task for the next six months.